Frequently Asked Questions

 No, you do not have to be Catholic to participate in The Joseph Challenge.
 However, the Sacrament of Reconciliation is only offered to baptized Catholics, and reception of Holy Communion during Mass is reserved for Catholics in the state of grace.
 Non-Catholics may participate in all other aspects of the Pilgrimage.

-No, showers are not available at St. Joseph in Clayton.
+No, showers are not available.
 This is a pilgrimage after all, which requires some sacrifice.
 Forgoing a shower for one night might simply mean you need to apply some extra deodorant in the morning.

 A ride will be available to come pick up any pilgrim who cannot physically reach the next destination of the Pilgrimage.

-The Joseph Challenge Pilgrimage is being organized by Catholic laymen.
-It is not directly affiliated with any particular group or parish in the Archdiocese of St. Louis or the Catholic Church, although we have the cooperation and support of the locations involved.
-Some organizations that have supported us or collaborated with us through the years include Those Catholic Men/Exodus 90, local Knights of Columbus councils, and Miles Christi, but this is not an official event of any organization.
+Some organizations that have supported us or collaborated with us through the years include Those Catholic Men/Exodus 90, the Knights of Columbus, and the priests of Miles Christi, but this was not an official event of any organization from 2016-2023.

 If you like the idea of The Joseph Challenge Pilgrimage but for whatever reason cannot participate, you can still offer assistance!
 We could use you as a volunteer in a few different roles throughout the pilgrimage.
 Or, you can contribute monetarily to help offset some of the costs.
 Please use the "Contact Us" form to let us know you would like to help but cannot participate.
 Of course you can always help us by spreading the word to other men.